 Emergency oil stocks statistics

 This article presents data on emergency and commercial oil stocks in the European Union (EU).
-Crude oil and petroleum products play a very important role in the economy of the European Union and, given the oil import dependency of the EU, holding emergency oil stocks is very important for the energy security of the Union.
+Crude oil and petroleum products play a very important role in the economy of the European Union and, given the oil import dependency of the EU, holding emergency oil stocks is very important for the energy security of the EU.
 Commercial stocks can also be fundamental in times of need and therefore are included in the assessment of the overall stock holding situation.
+Given the current geopolitical instability, holding stocks becomes even more crucial.

 Emergency oil stocks statistics

 Crude oil and petroleum products play a very important role in the economy of the European Union, particularly in the transport sector and the petrochemical industry.
 Given their important role and the oil import dependency of the EU, holding emergency oil stocks is very important for the energy security of the Union.
 To guarantee these stocks, the relevant EU law, Council Directive 2009/119/EC imposes an obligation on Member States to maintain minimum emergency stocks of crude oil and petroleum products.
-Member States are required at all times, to maintain oil stocks equivalent to at least 90 days of average daily net imports or 61 days of average daily inland consumption, whichever of the two quantities is greater.
-Eurostat publishes the monthly emergency oil stocks levels in physical quantities as well as in days equivalent.
+Member States are required, at all times, to maintain oil stocks equivalent to at least 90 days of average daily net imports or 61 days of average daily inland consumption, whichever of the two quantities is greater.
+In the geopolitical situation following the Russian aggression on Ukraine, these requirements have played a major role in stabilising the market as they did previously during other lesser emergencies.

 The EU emergency oil stocks